 But it was too late – we were here now, and there were funds to raise.
 I had my number pinned to my chest.
 We were on the starting line, and there was no going back.
 So when they sounded the horn, I began to run.
 I had no choice.

 After about 10 minutes, it became painfully apparent that youth was no longer on my side and I really should have at least attempted a couple of block runs before just rocking up on the day.
 I’d barely done five yards but I had to press on – people were watching.
 It was so, so cold – the drizzle was just freezing onto my face with the driving wind.
 My breathing was shallow and raw, my lungs were heaving, and it felt like someone was driving nine-inch nails into my shins with every step.

 The other runners were flying past on all sides at 100mph as I trailed behind like a three-legged donkey in the Grand National.

 I must have looked in pretty bad shape because after a while, concerned passers-by began asking whether I was lost.
-“No – I’m doing the Brighton Half Marathon,” I’d respond.
+“No no – I’m doing the Brighton Half Marathon,” I’d croak.
 “Really?” they’d say, eyebrows raised.
-“But that went by hours ago!”
+“But that went by ages ago!”
 But I wasn’t ready to give up – I’d started, so I was bloody well going to finish, even if I had to crawl over the finishing line.

 All the crowds had disappeared.
-It was almost as if nothing had taken place there that day – like a mirage.
-But in the gloomy distance, I could still see one lone little figure patiently awaiting my return – my sister, with a medal round her neck, and another in her hand.
-“I did it,” I gasped as I collapsed in her arms.
+It was almost like nothing had taken place that day – like it had all been some crazy mirage.
+The only thing missing was tumbleweed.
+But in the gloomy distance, I could still see one lone little figure patiently awaiting my return – my sister, with a well-deserved medal around her neck, and another in her hand.
+“I did it,” I gasped as I collapsed into her arms.
 “Well done,” she said as she supported me.